ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 }
 ```

-# 2.3.18.3 Documents Category-delete service
+# 2.3.18.3 Documents Types Master-get service
-Master data is required across the platform.

-This service will deletes a list of Document Categories from the Documents Category master module.
+This service will provides the service for the valid doucment type avialbale for specific Document Category code

 ### Resource URL
-### `DELETE /documenttypes`
+### `GET /documenttypes/{documentcategorycode}/{langcode}`

 ### Resource details